Jori sent this question via e-mail:

 Many people make a practice of ALWAYS keeping their most flattering colors closest to their faces.
 And although some of the subtleties of color/complexion interplay will be lost if you’re 20 feet from an observer, it’s a good idea to reach for your best colors anyway.
 Black and white are very, very few people’s best colors, so do try to select an actual color, if possible.

 From afar, contrast will be amplified.
-So if you’re wearing a white blouse and black skirt, where they meet will be a natural focal point for those observing you from a distance.
+So if you’re wearing a white blouse and black skirt, where they meet will become a natural focal point for those observing you from a distance.
 Consider this, and place points of contrast, hems, and breaks where you want the eye to rest.
 (Assuming your whole figure will be seen, not obscured by a podium or similar.)

 Small, regular patterns can wreak havoc under certain photographic circumstances, and may look blurred or as if they’re vibrating if seen from a distance under certain lights.
 Larger patterns can work, but use them sparingly.
 Solids will be less distracting to audience members.
 Consider using jewelry and accessories as accents instead.

 The only way I know of to “test” how you look from a distance is to get help.
 Ask a friend to stand a half-block away and observe your outfit.
 Have someone take your photo from a ways off.
-Most people don’t have extra-long hallways with full-length mirrors at the end, so to get a true picture of how you look from afar, you’ll need to enlist the air of a trusted buddy.
+Most people don’t have extra-long hallways with full-length mirrors at the end, so to get a true picture of how you look from afar, you’ll need to enlist the air of a trusted buddy!

 The woman in Jori’s example probably hadn’t gone to such lengths.
 And that’s fine.
 On most days, most of us WON’T be on-camera or speaking to a crowd of hundreds from a raised, lit podium.
 But when and if you do, consider color, contrast, and pattern when you get dressed.